deadbok/sitecheck/protocol.md

 ### Actions ###

- * add
-   Add the hosts listed in `hosts`.
+ * add: Add the objects listed in `param`.
- * remove
-   Remove the hosts listed in `hosts`.
+ * remove: Remove the objects listed in `param`.
- * get
-   Get the data for the hosts listed in `hosts`.
+ * get: Get the data for the objects listed in `param`.

 ### `host` type specific actions ###

- * diff
-   Run a diff on the current and the last index page of the hosts listed in `hosts`.
+ * diff: Run a diff on the current and the last index page of the hosts listed in `param`.
- * ping
-   Ping the hosts listed in `hosts`
+ * ping: Ping the hosts listed in `param`

 ### Types ###

- * host
-   Work on a host.
+ * host:  Work on a host.
- * pattern
-   Work on a pattern.
+ * pattern: Work on a pattern.

 ### Parameters ###